 Five-Year Plan Highlights

-- Fund the development of robust, user-focused library facilities plans.
+- Fund the development of robust, user-focused library plans.

-- Develop and extend services, resources and programming through partnerships with libraries and other organizations and agencies.
+- Develop and extend services, resources and programming through partnerships with libraries and other organizations.

-- Convene regional and statewide meetings to develop partnership and collaborative opportunities for various types of libraries and other organizations.
+- Convene meetings to develop partnerships for libraries and related organizations.

 IMLS Data Collection

 The State Library Administrative Agency Survey (SLAA) provides descriptive data about state library agencies for all fifty states and the District of Columbia.

 Public Libraries Survey

 The Public Libraries Survey (PLS) provides national descriptive data on the status of public libraries in the United States and its territories.
 Data are collected from more than 9,000 public library systems with over 17,000 public library outlets.
 Explore state-level profiles to find and compare totals on key data such as numbers of libraries and librarians, revenue and expenditures, and collection sizes.